weynandk/info_threefold/docs/wikieditors/wikis.md

 Wikis format is a superset of markdown. so all the [markdown syntax](https://www.markdownguide.org/basic-syntax/) works + more advanced features using "macros"

-## How to load foundation wikis
+## How to load a wiki

+From the terminal -mentioned in [editing](./editing.md)- execute `jsx wiki-load -u https://github.com/threefoldtech/jumpscaleX_threebot/tree/development/docs/wikis/examples/docs -n examples -f`

-# How to load wikis
+## How to load info_threefold wikis

+From the terminal -mentioned in [editing](./editing.md)- execute `jsx wiki-load -u https://github.com/threefoldfoundation/info_threefold/blob/development/docs -n info_threefold -f`